 - When the broccoli and chickpeas have been roasting for 30 minutes remove from the oven and give them a good shake.
-Sprinkle on the oregano and thyme.
-Add the chopped chorizo to the tray and return to the oven for 5-10 minutes until the chorizo is starting to crisp.
+Sprinkle on the oregano and thyme and return to the oven for 5-10 minutes.

-- While the chorizo is cooking drain the pasta and mix with the sauce, I did this in a separate bowl to avoid getting it everywhere!
+- Drain the pasta and mix with the sauce, I did this in a separate bowl to avoid getting it everywhere!
 You'll now have time to make your poached eggs before removing the roasted broccoli/chickpeas/chorizo from the oven.

-- Place the coated pasta in a bowl.
+- Place the coated pasta in 4 bowls.
 Top with the broccoli, chickpeas, chorizo and a poached egg.
 Sprinkle over plenty of grated parmesan and black pepper.
 Serve immediately.